rfc2822/GfxTablet/README.md

 Features
 --------

+* Automatic refresh of the screen
+* You can draw on a picture of your screen
 * Pressure sensitivity supported
 * Size of canvas will be detected and sent to the client
 * Option for ignoring events that are not triggered by a stylus pen: